 For much of the last century, many Asian families looked outward for education, institutions and cultural reference.
 Wine from France, Watches from Switzerland, Art from Europe and America.

 This is where tea becomes interesting.
-At first glance, tea appears too ordinary to matter, most people encounter it only as a beverage.
+At first glance, tea appears too ordinary to matter.
 Yet when viewed as a system rather than a product, tea begins to resemble many of the world's established cultural asset classes.

 With provenance, terroir, aging, connoisseurship, collecting, gifting, scholarship, ritual and secondary markets.
 It is consumed for wellness, preserved for history, and collected for rarity across generations.
 Year 2022.